PR Publicity - Page 3

 Ideas for Planning a Publicity Campaign

 A few guidelines in sorting out where to begin start with a quick Q&A brainstorming session so that you can get an idea of what you need to accomplish.
 Then, analyze the media to determine which outlets would be more suitable for pitching the story about your product or service.
-Make sure their subscribers or readers are the type of consumer you can market your product to.
-Finally, how does the media play a part in your campaign?
+Make sure their subscribers or readers are the type of consumers you can market your product to.
+Finally, how does the media play a part in your publicity campaign?
 Will you be inviting them to attend an event or submitting a feature request/media pitch?

-Here are 7 planning tips & ideas:
+Here are 7 planning tips & ideas for your publicity campaign:

-2. Draft a media release and determine distribution outlets (will you use a press release distribution service?)
+2. Draft a media release and determine distribution outlets (will you use a press release distribution service?) for your publicity campaign.

-4. Determine your purpose for contacting the media (are you seeking live event coverage, a feature, a review?)
+4. Determine your purpose for contacting the media (are you seeking live event coverage, a feature, a review?) in the context of your publicity campaign.

 Keetria is an entrepreneur, wellness advocate, and brand strategy coach for creatives & entrepreneurs with 16 years of public relations expertise working with some of the world’s leading brands, startups, media personalities, and entertainers.
 If you would like to work together, don’t hesitate to reach out!